Breeding birds: 900 pairs

 Wintering birds: 94,000

-Barnacle geese have a white head with black crown and nape and their eyes are dark brown with a small black eye patch.
-Their bill, legs and feet are black.
+The head is white or pale buff with a black crown and nape.
+The short bill is black, the eyes are dark brown with a small eye patch, and the legs and webbed feet are black.
 Males and females look similar except the male is slightly larger.

 Juvenile barnacle geese are duller with a grey neck and the white parts of the head have grey flecks.
-They reach full size when they are 2 years old.
+They have a brown tinge to the upperparts and the flanks are washed with pale buff.
+They reach full size when they are two years old.

-Barnacle geese lay 3-5 white eggs which are incubated by the female for 24-28 days while the male guards the nest.
-Chicks have grey down when they hatch and are precocial and leave the nest soon after.
-They can feed themselves and are fully independent when they reach 45 days.
+Barnacle geese lay 3-6 white, pale grey, or pale yellow eggs which are incubated by the female for 24-28 days while the male guards the nest.
+Chicks have grey down on their upperparts and white down on their underparts.
+They are precocial and leave the nest soon after hatching and can feed themselves.
+They are fully independent at 40-45 days and reach sexual maturity at 2-3 years.

 If the nest has been built on a cliff edge then the chicks must jump to the ground as they are unable to fly.
 This often causes injury or even death although a good number do survive.